silum/astrokat-wiki/Observation-target-specification.md

 The asterisk, '`*`', character indicate the preferred target name to use.

 ### Tags
 A list of tags associated with the provided target coordinates.
+These are generally provided by the proposing astronomer for pointing information.
-The first tag is always the format of the coordinates provided.
+The first tag is always the format of the coordinates provided:
 `radec` or `azel` or `gal`
-For targets the explicit `target` tag or epoch `B1950`. `J2000` is assumed as default epoch.
+For targets the explicit `target` tag or epoch `B1950` can be provided. `J2000` is assumed as default epoch.

-The following calibrator tags are available: `phasecal`, `gaincal`, `bpcal`, `fluxcal`, `polcal`
+The following calibrator tags may appear in submitted/existing catalogues: `phasecal`, `gaincal`, `bpcal`, `fluxcal`, `polcal`
+These are internal tags that is assigned and used by the telescope systems.

 ### Target location